BriantOliveira/Personal-Notebook/neural-networks.md

 * Train on a mix of old and new data.
 * Prevent the system from changing the weights too much.
-*  Ignore the issue and hope that everything will be ok.
+* Train two networks, one for old data and one for new data

 **3- **_Which of the following are good reasons for why are interested in unsupervised learning?_

-* It allows academic researchers to publish more papers.
 * It lets us avoid supervised learning entirely.
 * It can be used to learn features that may help with supervised tasks.
 * It allows us to learn from vast amounts of unlabelled data.

 **4- **Which of the following tasks are neural networks good at?

 * Recognizing fragments of words in a pre-processed sound wave.
 * Recognizing badly written characters.
-* Storing list of names and birthdates.
+* logical reasoning

 **5-** Which number is biggest?

 The number of synapes in a human brain.

 **6-** Which of the following facts provides support for the  theory that the local neural circuits in most parts of the cortex all use the same general purpose learning algorithm?

 * If part of the cortex is removed early life, the function that would have served often gets relocated to another part of cortex.
 * The fine-scale anatomy of the cortex looks pretty much the same all over.
+* Brain scans show that different functions \(like object recognition and language understanding\) are located in different parts of the cortex